MicrosoftCloudEssentials-LearningHub/AI-900StudyGuide/1_ML-questions.md

    - [ ] Yes
    - [x] No `This is correct because AutoML does not offer a visual interface for connecting datasets and modules; this feature is available in Azure Machine Learning designer.`

-## Q: Identifying Machine Learning Techniques
+## Q28: Identifying Machine Learning Techniques

 > A hospital uses a large dataset of patient records that are labeled as either `disease present` or `disease not present`.
 You need to use machine learning to support the early detection of the disease in new patient records before they are reviewed by a doctor.
 This is an example of which type of machine learning?